-- We evaluated the design and implementation of the key controls over the impairment determination process such as the credit committee review of loans and advances.
-The key controls evaluated covered processes such as management review of relevant data used in the calculation of expected credit losses including forward looking macroeconomic data to be included in the impairment model, and management review and monitoring of the performance of loans and advances. - We tested the appropriateness of the Group's determination of significant increase in credit risk and the resultant classification of loans into the various stages.
-On a sample basis, we examined the loans and advances.
+- We evaluated the design and implementation of the key controls over the impairment determination process such as the board credit committee review of loans and advances, management review of relevant data used in the calculation of expected credit losses including forward looking macroeconomic data to be included in the impairment model and review of ECL impairment computation. - We tested the appropriateness of the Group's determination of significant increase in credit risk and the resultant classification of loans into the various stages by examining the loans and balances on a sample basis.
 For those loans and advances which have shown a significant increase in credit risk, we evaluated the level of past due obligations and qualitative factors such as publicly available information about the obligors to determine whether the Group should estimate the expected credit loss over a period of 12 months or over the life of the loans and advances. - Assisted by our financial risk management specialists, we checked the key data and assumptions for the data input into the ECL model used by the Group.
-Our procedures in this regard included the following: - (i) We challenged the reasonableness of the Bank's ECL methodology by considering whether it reflects unbiased and probability-weighted amounts that is determined by evaluating a range of possible outcomes, the time value of money and reasonable and supportable information at the reporting date about past events, current conditions and forecasts of future economic
+Our procedures in this regard included the following: - (i) We challenged the reasonableness of the Group's ECL methodology by considering whether it reflects unbiased and probability-weighted amounts that are determined by evaluating a range of possible outcomes, the time value of money, reasonable and supportable information at the reporting date about past events, current conditions and forecasts of future economic conditions.; - (ii) For forward looking assumptions used by the Group's management in its ECL calculations, we corroborated the Group's assumptions using publicly available information from external sources; - (iii) We evaluated the appropriateness of the basis of determining Exposure at Default, including the contractual cash flows, outstanding loan balance, loan repayment type, loan tenor and effective interest rate; - (iv) For Probability of Default (PD) used in the ECL calculations, we checked the historical movement in the balances of facilities between default and non-default categories for each sector; - (v) We checked the calculation of the Loss Given Default (LGD) used by the Group in the ECL calculations, including the appropriateness of the use of collateral, by recomputing the LGD.

-- condition.
-Information considered include: industry historical default rates, foreign exchange rate and Gross Domestic Product (GDP) growth rates. - (ii) For forward looking assumptions comprising foreign exchange rate and Gross Domestic Product (GDP) growth rate used by the Group's management in its ECL calculations, we corroborated management's assumptions using publicly available information from external sources; - (iii) We evaluated the appropriateness of the basis of determining Exposure at Default, including the contractual cash flows, outstanding loan balance, loan repayment type, loan tenor and effective interest rate; - (iv) For Probability of Default (PD) used in the ECL calculations we checked the historical movement in the balances of facilities between default and nondefault categories for each sector; - (v) We checked the calculation of the Loss Given Default (LGD) used by the Group in the ECL calculations, including the appropriateness of the use of collateral, by recomputing the LGD. - (vi) We re-performed the calculations of impairment allowance for loans and advances using the Group's impairment model and validated key inputs.
-For loans and advances which have shown a significant increase in credit risk, the recalculation was based on the amount which the Bank may not recover throughout the life of the loans while for loans and advances that have not shown significant increase in credit risk, the recalculation was based on the losses expected to result from default events within a year. - We assessed the transition adjustment was recognised in the opening retained earnings at 1 January 2018.
+(vi) We re-performed the calculations of impairment allowance for loans and advances using the Group's impairment model and validated key inputs.
+For loans and advances which have shown a significant increase in credit risk, the recalculation was based on the amount which may not be recovered throughout the life of the loans while for loans and advances that have not shown significant increase in credit risk, the recalculation was based on the losses expected to result from default events within a year.

-The Group's accounting policy on impairment and related disclosures on credit risk are shown in notes 2.8, 3.2 and 20.
+The Group's accounting policy on impairment and related disclosures on credit risk are shown in notes 2.7, 3.2 and 20 respectively.